 Schools outside of Texas using OA curriculum are currently using the Texas OA version with no issues.
 If the demand is great to start OA in a state that requires specific state standard correlations, this can be done.
 The DEF has a Curriculum Coordinator who will work with teachers and modify the Texas version to meet individual state standards.

 This process will require financial considerations, individual State Department of Natural Resources and Education Agencies to collaborate the process.
-Please contact Dr. Mike Farish, OTF Outdoor Adventures Curriculum Coordinator, for more details, mscot@GoOTF.com
+Please contact Scot McClure, OTF Outdoor Adventures Curriculum Coordinator for more details at scot@GoOTF.com

 How to fund Outdoor Adventures

 One school in a small rural community approached every local retail store and wildlife conservation and civic group and requested donations for the school’s new Outdoor Adventures program.
 The teacher reported in one year, the OA program had over $20,000.00 in equipment, funds and in-kind donations.
 One local store donated the fencing, labor to install, archery backdrop and all the archery equipment for an outdoor archery range.
 Another school found resources to completely renovate an old school building to include new classroom, restroom and indoor archery arena.
 If you don’t ask, you will not receive!

 The OTF has a limited number of matching equipment grants.
 Contact Scot McClure to see if grant funds are available and for grant applications.

 The OTF has a limited number of enrichment grants.
 Maximum is $500.00 to be used for activities, equipment or programs directly benefitting the students in OA classes.
 Contact Scot McClure to see if grant funds are available and for grant applications.

 Non-Governmental Organizations have numerous grant opportunities.
 Please check with wildlife conservation groups, civic groups for potential grant opportunities.

 Retail stores will donate if they are able but you must ask them to receive donations.